hiroara/serverless-api-blueprint/README.md

 #### Module level (`<componentDir>/<moduleDir>/s-module.json`)

-Modules on Serverless framework are used as resources.
+Modules on Serverless framework are used as resource groups.

 This plugin uses modules as parent definitions of each endpoints.